pivotal/docs-tap/convention-service/creating-conventions.md

 Any property or value within the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) or OCI image metadata associated with a workload can be used to define the criteria for applying conventions.
 The following are a few examples.

-### Matching Criteria By Labels or Annotations:
+### Matching criteria by labels or annotations

-When using labels or annotations to define whether a convention should be applied, the server will check the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) of workloads.
+When using labels or annotations to define whether a convention should be applied, the server checks the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) of workloads.

    + PodTemplateSpec